Scrubber: Scrubbers on ships

-Scrubbers were first used on board ships for the production of inert gas for oil tanker operations.
+Scrubbers on ships were first used for the production of inert gas for oil tanker operations.

+In recent years, many shipping companies have chosen to install scrubbers in their vessels to continue using cheap, sulfur-heavy HFO fuel and still comply with international IMO regulations capping sulfur at 0.5%.
+The prevalent type, open-loop scrubbers have come under criticism for causing widespread marine ecosystem damage by releasing the used scrubber washwater directly into the sea.

-Later, in preparation for the global 0.5% sulfur cap in 2020, the International Maritime Organization (IMO) adopted guidelines on the approval, installation and use of exhaust gas scrubbers (exhaust gas cleaning systems) on board ships to ensure compliance with the sulfur regulation of MARPOL Annex VI.
+The IMO adopted guidelines on the approval, installation and use of exhaust gas scrubbers (exhaust gas cleaning systems) on board ships to ensure compliance with the sulfur regulation of MARPOL Annex VI.
 Flag states must approve such systems and port states can (as part of their port state control) ensure that such systems are functioning correctly.
 If a scrubber system is not functioning properly (and the IMO procedures for such malfunctions are not adhered to), port states can sanction the ship.
 The United Nations Convention on the Law of the Sea also bestows port states with a right to regulate (and even ban) the use of open loop scrubber systems within ports and internal waters.